just-the-docs/just-the-docs/philosophy/PHILOSOPHY.md

   - Fixing feedback loops.
 Giving all stakeholders the right information at the right time to optimize decision making.
-  - Involve customers and users in the system design process.
+  - Involve customers and users in the system design and testing process.

 Examples of how we embody this purpose: